Skip to main content

 Project view for Tokyo Hotel: sidebar with back to workspace, Home, Models, Versions, Issues, Data Validation with Beta, Intelligence, Collaborators, Integrations, Settings; main area shows project header and model activity

-Open Models in the project sidebar to browse model containers in that project.
+Open Models in the sidebar to browse every model container in the project.
 The models list supports nested structure using / in model names as a quasi-folder path.
 For example, Building A/Floor 01/Architecture appears in a nested tree view.
 You can expand or collapse nested groups, then click a model row to open that model.

-Open Versions in the project sidebar to review published versions in that project.
+Open Versions in the sidebar to review published versions in that project.
 The versions list supports:

 • Search versions… to quickly find specific versions.